Relax, it's only April

 The planets will begin to disperse during the second week of May.
 Mercury and Saturn will move toward the Sun where they will disappear from view -- Mercury first, then Saturn by month's end.
 Venus will move in the opposite direction, away from the Sun and toward Jupiter.
 Those two bright planets are destined for a dazzling close encounter in early June, but that's another story.

-On May 10th -- mark this date on your calendar -- Venus has another rendezvous.
+On-- mark this date on your calendar -- Venus has another rendezvous.
 As the sky fades to black that Friday evening, Venus and Mars will pop out of the twilight a mere one-third of a degree apart.
 (The tip of your pinky held at arms length is about twice that wide.)
 It's a rare opportunity to peer through a telescope and see two planets at once!
 Glaring white Venus will shine about 100 times brighter than butterscotch Mars, but no matter -- both will be visible.

-Another date to remember is May 14th.
+Another date to remember is.
 That's when Earth's moon will glide by Venus with less than a degree between them at closest approach.
 By itself the Moon would seem remarkable: it will be a slender crescent, mostly dark.
 Yet the "dark" part of the Moon will be faintly glowing with "Earthshine" -- that is, sunlight reflected from our own planet.
 Together with Venus, such a Moon is simply indescribable.

 Below: A crescent Moon with Earthshine on April 14, 2002.
 Credit: Sal Viviano. [more]

 If you miss the Venus-Moon encounter on May 14th, don't worry.
 There will be another one much like it a month later.
 But if you miss the 5-planet gathering between May 1st and 7th, you'll have to wait 58 years to try again.